 Low Vision?
 We Can Help!

 Enhanced Vision understands the challenges experienced when one is diagnosed with low vision.
 Whether it is Macular Degeneration, Glaucoma, Cataracts, Retinitis Pigmentosa or Diabetic Retinopathy we have a low vision solution.
 Our extensive line of low vision aids and electronic magnifiers have helped thousands of people regain their visual independence by providing the ability to read, write, see loved ones, or enjoy the outdoors.
 We are able to achieve these extraordinary results by offering the most diverse and reliable line of low vision aids and electronic magnifiers available.
-To learn which low vision magnifier might be right for you visit our low vision products page.
+To learn which magnifier might be right for you visit our low vision products page.

-Learn About Low Vision
+Learn About Vision Loss

 Vision loss is normal to some degree, especially as people age.
 Most people who experience a decline in their eyesight are able to correct the problem through the use of glasses, contact lenses or surgical procedures.
 When routine tasks such as shopping, watching television or recognizing friends and family are difficult even when using corrective devices, a person is described as having low vision.
 The National Eye Institute (NEI), one of the National Institutes of Health, describes low vision as “the best-corrected visual acuity less than 20/40 in the better-seeing eye.”
 This means that vision in the better-seeing eye with the strongest correction possible, is worse than 20/40.